DecisionsDev/odm-rpa-invoicing-sample/README.md

    <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-invoicing-sample/master/screenshots/Discount_rule.png" width="50%"></img>

-Once you have downloaded the [decision service](./assets/CompleteInvoice.zip), open it in ODM Rule Designer, and deploy it to Rule Execution Server.
+Once you have downloaded the [decision service](./assets/CompleteInvoice.zip), open it in ODM Rule Designer, and deploy it to your local Rule Execution Server.

-### Generating a form to run the Decision Service
+### Deploying a Decision bot

+A Decision bot is an auto-generated form allowing to execute a Decision Service.
+Once this form is generated, we will write an IBM RPA task to invoke it and get the tax and discounted price for each order.

 You now need to install and run the odm-decision-forms contrib, which will provide you with a generated form to invoke the decision service.